Getting ahead: How can you help your Child?

 A child’s reading skills will definitely be important to their success in school, work, and life in general.
 We all know that it is good to read to children.
-However, how exactly is reading beneficial to your child?
+How is reading beneficial to your child?
 Today, we explore the benefits of reading to children and how simple storytelling can make them ready for the future.

 Reading to young children is proven to improve cognitive skills and help along the process of cognitive development.
 It is an essential way through which parents can help their child to foster brain development and imagination.
 Even the youngest children benefit from hearing their caregivers read to them!